Wood Burning Workspace- Amanda Stores Art

-When I started off wood burning, I realized that I had no other artists that were making pieces as big as I was or making them with the materials I was using.
+When I started off wood burning, I realized that I had no other artists that were making pieces as big as I was.
+They were not making them with the materials I was using.
 I learned how to use power tools, how to put boards together, how to sand them down and how to burn something onto them.
-I went to several different sites and everyone was pricing their wood-burned pieces way too low.
+I went to several different sites and everyone was pricing their wood burned pieces way too low.

 For instance, a wooden slice from Hobby Lobby is usually about $12.
 There were people on Etsy selling their wood burning for $20!
 Knowing how long it takes to wood burn and the cost made me realize that they were doing their art for $4.50 an hour.

 After being on Etsy and selling nothing in the first few months, I figured out I needed to stick with my website.
 These pieces cannot be done for $4.50.
 Instead, I chose to price them higher and to price them with the cost of materials and time put into them.

 The key to pricing my art started when I stopped looking at the other artists and what they were selling their work for.
 I found something unique, and I needed to price it differently.

 I came up with an equation that helped me when I first began:

 Cost of Materials + (How much you want to make per hour x the hours to make the art) + shipping = the price for your art piece.